eth-cscs/Tiled-MM/README.md

 <p align="center"><img src="https://github.com/kabicm/Tiled-MM/blob/master/docs/performance.svg" width="80%"></p>
 The main improvement comes from the fact that Tiled-MM preallocates the device buffers in the moment of the context-creation and then keeps reusing it, whereas cublasXt seems to allocate and deallocate device buffers on the fly.

-In the benchmark, we used double precision, `column-major` ordering of matrices, and `alpha = beta = 1.0`.
+In the benchmark, we used double precision, square matrices given in `column-major` ordering, and `alpha = beta = 1.0`.

 ## Features: